 THT

-THT (Through-Hole Technology), also known as through-hole assembly, is a method of mounting electronic components on a printed circuit board – PCB.
-By placing the component leads through the holes in the board and soldering them on the opposite side.
-This differs from SMT assembly, where components are mounted directly onto the PCB surface.
-In THT assembly, the leads of components such as resistors, capacitors, diodes and integrated circuits are bent to fit into pre-drilled holes in the printed circuit board.
-Once inserted, the wires are soldered to copper pads on the opposite side of the board to create electrical connections.
-This process is usually performed manually or with automatic insertion machines.
+THT (Through-Hole Technology), also known as through-hole assembly, is a method of mounting electronic components on a printed circuit board (PCB).
+It involves inserting component leads through holes in the board and soldering them on the opposite side.
+This differs from SMT assembly, where components are mounted directly onto the surface of the PCB.

 SMT (vanaf 01005)